BEYOND BABI YAR: HISTORY IN THE VICINITY

 MEMORIAL SIGN TO FOOTBALL PLAYERS

 The house-to-house drafting in the Red Army in June 1941 provided no immunity to Soviet sportsmen, including the football players.
 As the guns around Kyiv went silent in September, a great proportion of the pre-war ‘DYNAMO’ team players were now descended to routine physical labor.
 As soon as May 1942 the recently minted heedie of bread-baking production, a privileged Moravian ‘Volksdeutsche’, took on a number of the former football players and formed a team less than a month later.
-That summer the new-born ‘Start’ team shared the grass with German and Hungarian soldiers, German railmen, and the most prominent matches were arranged against the ‘Flakelf’ team on August 6 and 9, 1942.
+That summer the newborn ‘Start’ team shared the grass with German and Hungarian soldiers, German railmen, and the most prominent matches were arranged against the ‘Flakelf’ team on August 6 and 9, 1942.
 One named after the legendary 88-mm air defense gun, the German team miserably lost 1:5 and 3:5 retrospectively.
 ‘Start team’ won every game of that summer series.

 It was this August 9, 1942 game, that would come into Soviet national reception as the ‘Death match’.
 The forged legend cultivated an idea that Ukrainian football players had decided to win the match regardless of the direct death threat.
 The issue of intimidation toward the ‘Start’ players is debateful as the surviving players later denied such precondition.
 Along with that, the Ukrainian team participated in only one match after the ‘Death’ one, against a local team and the subsequent games with German teams were suspended.
 In the course of the following month the larger half of the ‘Start’ team was arrested, interrogated in local Gestapo prison and some of them relieved.
 Relatedly several players were to become inmates of the Syrets concentration camp next to the Babi yar ravine.

 From amongst the players, who had been kept in confinement in Syrets camp, three were fated to share the dramatic nature of the site.
-The post-war investigations, including the thirty-years-long court examination in Hamburg (conducted from 1972 to 2005) and the cross-examination of the testimonies of the surviving players as well as other inmates of the camp: all these finally found no direct correlation between the results of the football games and the execution.
+The post-war investigations, including the thirty-years-long court examination in Hamburg (conducted from 1972 to 2005) and the cross-examination of the testimonies of the surviving players as well as other inmates of the camp: all finally found no direct correlation between the results of the football games and the execution.
 The shooting of three players: Nikolai Trusevich, Ivan Kuzmenko, and Olexi Klimenko took place on February 24, 1943, more than six months after the August match with the ‘Flakelf’ team, on a personal commission of Sturmbannfuhrer Paul Radomski, the commandant of the camp.
 The warden, who had been known for his cruelty and excessive drinking, was relieved from his post on the same day because of unsuitable behavior and threats towards his German subordinates.

 Towards the 1960s, when the territory of the former Syrets concentration camps was leveled to the ground to make space for a new residential quarter, construction workers used to reveal mass graves with the corpses of the former prisoners.
-One of such graves was disclosed to the North of the actual campsite at the midst of a building-up of a residential building within Grekova street.
+One of such graves was disclosed to the North of the actual campsite in the midst of a building-up of a residential building within Grekova street.
 The revealed collective grave included the remains of a man with soccer cleats: later identified as one among three killed football players of the ‘Start’.
 It was not until 1999, almost sixty years after the tragedy, that a small monument would commemorate the memory of the sportsmen.
 The inscription says:

 “On this place during the German fascist occupation of Kyiv in 1941-1943 were executed war prisoners, the footballers of Kyiv «Dynamo» and Ukrainian civilians.
 Eternal Memory and Glory”